inspectordanno/penny-svelte/README.md

 ## penny-svelte

-Readaptation of https://penny.fyi in Svelte.
+Adaptation of https://penny.fyi in Svelte.